-In order to determine the credit worth of a particular client.
-Agora Microfinance has established a robust system for client assessment which includes determination of the cashflows of the business, determination of the value of collateral as well as the financial capability of the guarantor.
+In order to determine the credit worth of a particular client, Agora Microfinance has established a robust system for client assessment which includes determination of the cashflows of the business, determination of the value of collateral as well as the financial capability of the guarantor.
 In the case of group lending a three-tier guarantee is applied.
 All these factors help to determine the credit quality of the loan extended to the clients.
 Agora Microfinance ensures that the collateral pledged for Small and Medium Size Entities (SMSE) loans have a value that is at least 150% of the value of the loan facility requested by the client.
 This helps to mitigate the credit risk and, in the event that the collateral has to be liquidated, there is surety that the loan will be recovered.

-As at 31 December 2021 the non-performing loans value was ZMW 572,802 (2020: ZMW 1,833,892) and the collateral pledged against it amounted to ZMW 2,901,076 (2020: ZMW 2,651,631).
+As of 31 December 2022 the non-performing loans value was ZMW 889,604 (2021: ZMW 572,802) and the collateral pledged against it amounted to ZMW 5,029,729 (2021: ZMW 2,901,076).